Integrating a placement year into your degree is a great way of developing skills and gaining a better understanding of the world of work.

 Meanwhile, start researching and applying for placements using Vacancies Online and finding placements.
 You can attend our workshops for more help, and you can also use our drop in service.
 We offer a range of employer events for you to speak to recruiters face-to-face.

-Like and follow our Careers Service Placement Year Facebook page to hear about placement opportunities, information, advice and events to support your placement search.
+Join our Careers Service Placement Year Facebook group to hear about placement opportunities, information, advice and events to support your placement search.

 2. Get your placement approved2.
 Get your placement approved